sidristij/dotnetbook/book/en/ExceptionalFlow/2-Exceptions-Architecture.md

   – there should be a base type of exceptions inside `Assembly` that will be thrown by this assembly.
 This type of exceptions should be in a root namespace of the assembly.
 This will be the first layer of grouping.
   – further, there can be one or several namespaces inside an assembly.
 Each of them divides the assembly into functional zones, defining the groups of situations, that appear in this assembly.
 These may be zones of controllers, database entities, data processing algorithms, etc. For us, these namespaces mean grouping types based on their function.
 However, in terms of exceptions they are grouped based on problems within the same assembly;
-  – exceptions must be inherited from types in the same an an upper-level namespace.
+  – exceptions must be inherited from types in the same upper-level namespace.
 This ensures that end user will unambiguously understand situations and won’t catch *wrong* type based exceptions.
 Admit, it would be strange to catch `global::Finiki.Logistics.OhMyException` by `catch(global::Legacy.LoggerExeption exception)`, while the following code looks absolutely appropriate:

 ```csharp
 namespace JetFinance.FinancialPipe